Skip to content

 • Alternate between barefoot shoes and regular footwear during the transition

-• Take rest days if needed, especially if your calves or Achilles feel tight
+• Take rest days if needed, especially if your calves or Achilles tendon feel tight

 Final thoughts

-The transition to barefoot shoes isn’t about forcing a change through – it’s about rebuilding strength and returning to natural movement.
+Transitioning to barefoot shoes is not about forcing change — it is about rebuilding strength and returning to natural movement.

 When done correctly, the process can be life-changing.
-Many people experience better foot comfort, improved balance, and even relief from long-standing problems caused by narrow shoes and excessive support.
+Many people experience better foot comfort, improved balance, and even relief from long-term issues caused by narrow shoes and excessive support.

-The safest approach is simple: start slowly, be consistent, and let your body adapt at its own pace.
+The safest approach is simple: start slowly, stay consistent, and let your body adapt at its own pace.

 Read more